 ON THIS DAY

 The 1970s: Wine tourism began in Mondavi, California.
-Visiting vineyards and sampling wines directly at the source grew popular in the United States over time, spreading to major cities such as Washington DC, New York City, and San Francisco.
+Visiting vineyards and sampling wines directly at the source grew popular in the United States, spreading to major cities such as Washington DC, New York City, and San Francisco.

-In the 1980s, China, Europe, South Korea, and Japan, welcomed the first visitors to see the local vineyards and sample the wines produced there.
+In the 1980s, China, Europe, South Korea, and Japan welcomed the first visitors to see the local vineyards and sample the wines produced.
 As a result, institutions took steps to promote wine tourism around the world.

 March 2009: The Conseil Supérieur de l’Oenotourisme was founded.
-The group, affiliated with Atout France and founded by the Ministers of Tourist and Agriculture, brings together the wine industry and tourism actors to promote wine tourism in France.
+The group, affiliated with Atout France and founded by the Ministers of Tourist and Agriculture brough the wine industry and tourism actors together to promote wine tourism in France.

 2009: In the year 2009, the “Vignobles et découverte” label was established.
-This label specifies 67 places that provide a comprehensive and appealing range of amenities to travelers.
+This label specifies 67 places that provide travelers a comprehensive and appealing range of amenities.
 This includes bed and breakfasts, restaurants, estate visits, and wine tastings.